seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-json-file.md

 layout: page-ett
 ---

-<a href="create-extended-metadata-type.html">back</a>

-# Create Extended Metadata Types by Uploading a JSON File

 This is [JSON schema](extended-metadata-type-schema.json) used to define your JSON file for creating a new extended metadata type via upload.